Home of the Hamburger

 Several other towns in America -- New Haven, CT; Athens, TX; Hamburg, NY -- claim to be the birthplace of the hamburger.
 But Seymour rises to the top of our list with this spiffy new 12-foot-tall statue of "Hamburger Charlie" Nagreen, who claimed to have invented the sandwich (and coined its name) in Seymour in 1885.

-Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 1989 (it fed 13,000 people).
-Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since, as we all know, the cheesburger was invented in either Pasadena, CA, or Louisville, KY.
+Across the street stands the 5000 pound grill that cooked The World's Largest Hamburger in 2001 (it weighed over four tons and fed 13,000 people).
+Atop is a giant "hamburger" that is in fact a cheeseburger -- which is a little greedy of Seymour since several other towns claim to be the Home of the Cheeseburger.

 The Seymour Community History Museum now exhibits the World's Largest Collection of Hamburger-Related Items.
 Originally the accumulation of the late Jeffrey Tenneyson (RIP 2006) it includes 1,500 pieces of memorabilia and required a semi-truck to haul it to Seymour from Palm Springs, California.